 - Step 1: Informal meeting Confer regarding the issues or grievance with the instructor or the school personnel involved, to resolve the issue at this level. - Step 2: When an individual does not agree with the results of step 1, they should, within three (3) class days, present the issue or grievance in writing to the Program Director or Program Coordinator.
-The Program Director or Coordinator may require up to 3 class days to respond, depending on the scope of the matter, before a meeting is scheduled. - Step 3: When an individual is not able to resolve the issue after Step 2, they should within three (3) class days after the conclusion of Step 2, present the grievance in writing to the Director of Student Services or the School Director who will investigate the matter and determine the course of action, which may include the appointing of a committee that may consist of the Program Director or Coordinator, the instructor and any other staff members.
-The committee, if formed, will normally respond within five (5) working days after receipt of the written notice. - Step 4: When an individual does not agree with the results of step 3, they should, within three (3) days after the conclusion of step 3 present a written appeal to the President for final resolution.
-The President or designee will respond to the student in writing within five (5) class days after receipt of the written notice.
+The Program Director or Coordinator may require up to 3 class days to respond, depending on the scope of the matter, before a meeting is scheduled. - Step 3: When an individual is not able to resolve the issue after Step 2, they should within three (3) class days after the conclusion of Step 2, present the grievance in writing to the School Director who will investigate the matter and determine the course of action, which may include the appointing of a committee that may consist of the Program Director or Coordinator, the instructor and any other staff members. - Step 4: When an individual does not agree with the results of step 3, they should, within three (3) days after the conclusion of step 3 present a written appeal to the Appeal committee for resolution.
+The committee will respond within five (5) working days after receipt of the written notice.